-This page is all about the second wines and second labels of Bordeaux.
+Learn everything about the second wines and second labels of Bordeaux.

 The creation of second label Bordeaux wines for the top chateaux is not a recent invention.
 Far from it.
 While the idea for second label Bordeaux wines, and second wines became quite popular after the historic 1982 Bordeaux vintage, second wines has a long history in the Bordeaux wine region.

 Produced from time to time, the wine was sold prior to 1906 with the following addition to the Margaux label, “2eme vin.”
 That special label allowed consumers to know the wine was not produced from the best vines of Chateau Margaux.
 That changed in 1906, which became the first official vintage for Pavillon Rouge.

 Chateau Pichon Longueville Comtesse de Lalande could be the first Pauillac chateau to make use of a second label.
 However, the wine was not made every year and might have been used as an inexpensive method to promote the brand, when large amounts of wine were needed as samples for fairs, as the label and the connection to the Grand vin offered a lot of cachet.

 In St. Julien, Chateau Leoville Las Cases was the first property to create and market a second label with Clos du Marquis, which dates back to 1902.
 So as you can see, second labels and second wines have a long history in the Bordeaux region.

 A Super Second Bordeaux wine is a Second Growth wine from the 1855 Classification of the Medoc that is a better wine than the other Second Growths and it sells for more money than the other Second Growth wines, but it does not sell for the same price as the First Growths, and usually it’s close, but not at quite same level of quality as the First Growths either.

-Making its debut in 1966, Forts de Latour is produced from parcels outside of the Enclos parcels: Comtesse de Lalande, Patit Batailley and St. Anne along with vines from Artigues and the young vines of Enclos are placed into Forts de Latour.
+Making its debut in 1966, Forts de Latour is produced from parcels outside of the Enclos parcels: Comtesse de Lalande, Petit Batailley and St. Anne along with vines from Artigues and the young vines of Enclos are placed into Forts de Latour.
 This important distinction makes this a second wine, instead of a second label.
 They are similar, but not quite the same.

 When it comes to the second wines of the First Growths, while those wines can be good, they are most often priced above the level of quality they provide, due to their relationship with the Grand vin of the First Growth.

 Second label Bordeaux wines are always produced by the same technical team that produces the top wine.
 Second wines see much less new oak during the aging process.
 The majority of second label Bordeaux wines are made to be enjoyed most of the time, on release.

 However, the truth is, most second label Bordeaux wines are really just second wines.
 They are made from leftover wine not fit for the Grand Vin or top wine of the estate.
 They are far too often, simple, easy drinking wines that are not meant for long term cellaring.

 On the plus side, it is clearly recognized that the production of second wines and second label Bordeaux wines are a positive method that clearly increases the quality of the estates Grand Vin, or top wine.
 That is because today, a much larger percentage of what used to go into the first wine is now being placed into the second wine.

 Of course much of this has to do with the size of the vineyards in Pomerol, which are dramatically smaller than every other Bordeaux appellation.
 There is no second wine at Petrus or Le Pin.
 The declassified wine is most often sold off into bulk wines and bottled and sold under different names that can state Pomerol on the label, or be sold off as generic AOC Bordeaux.

 Chateau L’Eglise Clinet makes Petit Eglise and starting with the 2009 vintage, Chateau Trotanoy began producing a second wine as well.
 Interestingly at Chateau d’Yquem, there is no second wine.
 The declassified lots of d’Yquem are placed into a generic wine labeled Sauternes, which is sold to employees of the chateau.

 Some estates include a higher percentage of their harvest than others in their top wine.
 Properties that are truly concerned with making the best wine possible, will declassify the amount of the harvest necessary to make the best Grand vin possible and will place their remaining grapes into their second wine.
 This could be 50% or more of the harvest and the top chateau.

 Please notice, I said “most,” and not all second wines.
 But even with the best second label Bordeaux wines, they are not meant in the majority of cases for long term cellaring.
 Drink them young and enjoy.